Monaco

 Latest developments

-As part of the UN Human Rights Council’s Universal Periodic Review process, Monaco received recommendations in 2024 to adhere to the TPNW, which it ‘noted’.1
+As part of the UN Human Rights Council’s Universal Periodic Review, Monaco received recommendations in 2024 to adhere to the Treaty on the Prohibition of Nuclear Weapons (TPNW), which it ‘noted’.1

-During the high-level segment of the UN General Assembly in September 2024, the Sovereign Prince of Monaco, Albert II, expressed concern about ‘an increase in regional conflicts, a resumption of the arms race and nuclear proliferation, and a sharp decline in collective security’.2
+In the general debate of the 79th session of the UN General Assembly in September 2024, the Sovereign Prince of Monaco, Albert II, expressed concern about ‘an increase in regional conflicts, a resumption of the arms race and nuclear proliferation, and a sharp decline in collective security’.2

 Recommendations